 Negligence towards Hazardous Waste

 Even in this modern age, some companies continue the illegal habit of dumping their waste.
 This can have severe consequences for not only the business, but also the environment.
-Fly-tipping is a criminal offence in the UK and can attract a penalty of £50,000 or 12 months imprisonment if proved in a Magistrate court, and an unlimited fine and five years’ imprisonment in a Crown court.
+Fly-tipping is a criminal offense in the UK and can attract a penalty of £50,000 or 12 months imprisonment if proved in a Magistrate court, and an unlimited fine and five years’ imprisonment in a Crown court.
 Therefore, always dispose of your waste by contracting an authorized agency – it’s not worth it to do anything else!

-It is important to have systems in place for properly collecting and disposing you waste.
-This could include waste collection bins throughout your premises, a contract with a prodessional waste management or collection agency, and an adequate budget.
+It is important to have systems in place for properly collecting and disposing of your waste.
+This could include waste collection bins throughout your premises, a contract with a professional waste management or collection agency, and an adequate budget.
 However, if the company’s employees are not well-trained in handling the waste, all of your efforts could become useless.
 All your employees produce some form of waste every day, so everyone needs to know what to do with it and where to deposit it.
 They need to know how to distinguish between various types of waste materials and the importance of disposing of them separately.
 Otherwise, this can be very damaging to your company.

 While waste disposal is one of the routine processes for any business, even a little negligence in this area can cause huge problems.
-Every organization should have a dedicated team or staff member to ensuring that waste management runs smoothly in a way that is compliant with all relevant laws and guidelines.
-All employees should be adequately trained to in effective waste management as ignorance can prove costly.
+Every organization should have a dedicated team or staff member to ensure that waste management runs smoothly in a way that is compliant with all relevant laws and guidelines.
+All employees should be adequately trained in effective waste management as ignorance can prove costly.
 It is important to contract an expert waste management agency to protect the health and safety of your employees, clients and anyone else who visits your premises.
-This will not only avoid legal penalties, but also protect your company’s reputation.
+This will not only avoid legal penalties but also protect your company’s reputation.